sagemath/sagewiki_to_gh-2022-10-10/sagedays44.md

 === Schedule ===

 There will be a few talks but most of the time will be devoted to working on Sage code.
-A precise schedule of talks is yet to be determined, but will include a talk in the number theory seminar on Thursday at 14:30.
+A precise schedule of talks is yet to be determined, but will include a talk by William Stein in the [[http://www.math.wisc.edu/wiki/index.php/NTS|number theory seminar]] on Thursday at 14:30.

 Conference activities will begin Thursday morning and conclude Sunday afternoon, so try to fly in on Wednesday afternoon or evening and depart Sunday evening.